5 key takeaways from the Trump indictment news

 Former President Donald Trump has been indicted by a New York grand jury for his role in covering up hush money paid to adult film actress Stormy Daniels.

+Trump is now scheduled to appear in criminal court at 2:15 p.m.
+ET on Tuesday for the arraignment hearing, a spokesman for the New York office of court administration confirmed to NPR.

-The grand jury's indictment — and Trump's charges — remain under seal, and NPR hasn't been able to confirm other media reports that the DA may arraign Trump on Tuesday.
+The grand jury's indictment — and Trump's charges — remain under seal.

 Here are five things to know about the latest news.